contagon/handbook/handbook/38-church-policies-and-guidelines.md

 The inspiration and meaning of a patriarchal blessing is difficult to convey in translation.
 For this reason, members should receive their blessings in the language they understand best.
 The Church does not provide written translations of patriarchal blessings.

 Members are not encouraged to translate patriarchal blessings.
 However, sometimes a member needs a blessing translated into a language he or she understands.
 The member may find a trusted and worthy member of the Church who can provide the translation.
-The member should select a skilled translator who understands the spiritual nature and confidentiality of the blessing.
+The member should select a competent translator who understands the spiritual nature and confidentiality of the blessing.
 Translated copies of blessings are not filed at Church headquarters.

 A stake president may request a braille transcription of a patriarchal blessing.
 He contacts the Office of the Quorum of the Twelve Apostles at [Q12Patriarchs@ChurchofJesusChrist.org](mailto:Q12Patriarchs@ChurchofJesusChrist.org).